Scorpion (Star Trek: Voyager): Reception

 The review in Entertainment Weekly praised Kate Mulgrew's performance in the first part of "Scorpion", saying that the "quietly desperate" character "adds a vitally important emotional core to the ensuing star wars".
-Furthermore, it added that being a female starship captain added a sense of unique "loneliness" to the character amongst the Star Trek series as the crew wasn't "male-bonded".
+Furthermore, it added that being a female starship captain added a sense of unique "loneliness" to the character amongst the Star Trek series as the crew was not "male-bonded".

 The Hollywood Reporter ranked "Scorpion" the fourth-best episode of all Star Trek:Voyager in 2016.
 And they ranked it 37th out 100 of the best of all Star Trek television episodes at that time.
 In 2017, Den of Geek rated the pair of "Scorpion" episodes among the top 50 Star Trek franchise episodes overall.
 In 2015, SyFy placed it among the top ten episodes of the Star Trek: Voyager series.
 In 2012, it was placed among the top 5 episodes of the series.
-In 2017, Netflix announced that Scorpion, Parts I and II were in the top ten most re-watched Star Trek episodes, also the episode after Scorpion, "The Gift" was in the top ten when excluding the first two episodes of each series.
+In 2017, Netflix announced that "Scorpion" was one of six Star Trek: Voyager episodes in the top ten most re-watched Star Trek franchise episodes on its streaming service, based on data since the franchise was added to Netflix in 2011.

-ScreenRant rated the Species 8472 bioship the most deadly spacecraft of the Star Trek science fiction universe in 2015, noting its destruction of 15 Borg Cubes as well as working with other bioships to make a more powerful combined beam capable of destroying an exoplanet.
+Screen Rant rated the Species 8472 bioship the most deadly spacecraft of the Star Trek science fiction universe in 2015, noting its destruction of fifteen Borg Cubes as well as working with other bioships to make a more powerful combined beam capable of destroying an exoplanet.
 In 2012, Den of Geek listed this as an honorable mention for their ranking of the top ten episodes of Star Trek: Voyager.

-SyFy recommend "Scorpion" as the first episode in their Seven of Nine binge-watching guide.

 In 2016, Empire ranked this the 14th best out of the top 50 episodes of all the 700 plus Star Trek television episodes.

-In 2018, CBR rated "Scorpion", as the 8th best multi episode story arc of all Star Trek.
+In 2018, Comic Book Resources rated "Scorpion", as the 8th best multi episode story arc of all Star Trek.

 In 2019, Nerdist suggested watching this two-part episode as part of an abbreviated watch guide featuring USS Voyager's confrontations with the Borg.
 IGN recommended "Scorpion, Part II" as an episode to watch before Star Trek: Picard.

-In 2020, SyFy Wire ranked the Scorpion episode pair the seventh-best episode(s) of Star Trek: Voyager, they regard it as the action-packed turning point "for the series and franchise" featuring the introduction of Seven of Nine, many Borg cubes, and species 8472.
+In 2020, SyFy Wire ranked the Scorpion episode pair the seventh-best episode(s) of Star Trek: Voyager, they regard it as the action-packed turning point "for the series and franchise" featuring the introduction of Seven of Nine, many Borg cubes, and Species 8472.

-In 2020, Space.com and Tor.com recommended watching these episodes as background for Star Trek: Picard.
+In 2020, Space.com and Reactor recommended watching these episodes as background for the newly released premiere season of Star Trek: Picard.

 In 2020, The Digital Fix said that "Scorpion" was the best episode in season 3 of the show.

-In 2020, ScreenRant said "Scorpion, Part II" was the third best, and "Scorpion, Part I" the second best episodes of Star Trek: Voyager, based on IMDB ratings of 8.9 out of 10, and 9 out of 10, respectively.
+In 2020, Screen Rant said "Scorpion, Part II" was the third best, and "Scorpion, Part I" the second best episodes of Star Trek: Voyager, based on IMDB ratings of 8.9 out of 10, and 9 out of 10, respectively.

+In 2022, SyFy Wire included "Scorpion" as one of the 12 "essential" Seven of Nine episodes in the franchise – joined by the immediately following episode, "The Gift".